abalabokhin/NWNForBG/README.md

 0.96 (2/29/24)

 - Added a dedicated map option as an optional component (EE/EET only) to change the map during NWN content and change it back after returning to Amn.
 In this case there is no need in BP-BGT-Worldmap mod.
 The component is coded by Apxu and the map image is prepared by p\_zombie.
 Weidu code to place icons on a map is taken from BP-BGT-Worldmap mod.
-- Converted TIS and WED files to have proper water overlay thanks to Sour, AGKanevchev and Apxu
+- Converted TIS and WED files to have proper water overlay thanks to Sour, AGKanevchev and Apxu.
-- Converted TIS and WED files to remove glitches next to doors and fireplaces
+- Converted TIS and WED files to remove glitches next to doors and fireplaces.
-- Fixed slow music NW84 (it is from IWD1, so I renamed it to be b1 - no prefixes, but since it is original IWD resource, it should be ok) thanks to Kyros
+- Fixed slow music NW84 (it is from IWD1, so I renamed it to be b1 - no prefixes, but since it is original IWD resource, it should be ok) thanks to Kyros.
-- Added ini file for Project Infinity
+- Added ini file for Project Infinity.
-- Added few map notes in Chapter 1, where it is difficult to find an area exit
+- Added few map notes in Chapter 1, where it is difficult to find an area exit.
-- Fixed some small bugs thanks to tipun
+- Fixed some small bugs thanks to tipun.
-- Fixed some English texts thanks to Daulmakan
+- Fixed some English texts thanks to Daulmakan.
-- Updated some item icons thanks to Daulmakan
+- Updated some item icons thanks to Daulmakan.
 - Added component to install the mod as a dedicated campaign for EET and BG2EE.
 This component is coded by Tipun.
-- Fixed some Russian texts thanks to p\_zombie
+- Fixed some Russian texts thanks to p\_zombie.
+- All the map icon positions for BP-BGT-Worldmap mod updated to match BP-BGT-Worldmap v13.
+- Small various bugs are fixed thanks to everyone who reported about them.

 0.95 (1/12/24)